The purpose of the PhD degree program is to educate individuals to become independent, reliable, and competent research scientists.

 Admission to a graduate degree program as a regular student is granted, on recommendation of the Department concerned, to:

-i. the holder of a Doctor of Veterinary Medicine (DVM) degree, or a four-year honours or majors baccalaureate or its equivalent, as set out below; or
+- the holder of a Doctor of Veterinary Medicine (DVM) degree, or a 4-year honours or majors baccalaureate or its equivalent, as set out below.

 For a complete breakdown of part-time or full-time study as a student in the Faculty of Veterinary Medicine, visit our Tuition and Fees page.